The-FinAI/Fino1/README.md

 - **Stage 2: Reinforcement Learning (RL)**

-HuatuoGPT-o1 provides a simple PPO script using the [trl](https://github.com/huggingface/trl) library.
+We provide a simple PPO script using the [trl](https://github.com/huggingface/trl) library.
 Below is an example for training an 8B model with PPO on an 8-GPU A100 machine.
 Ensure you first download [medical verifier](https://huggingface.co/FreedomIntelligence/medical_o1_verifier_3B) as the reward model.

 Please check [HuatuoGPT-o1](https://github.com/FreedomIntelligence/HuatuoGPT-o1) for more training details.

 # 🎯 Evaluation of all models

 ## Inference: Local Models
-Model inference for local models is conducted using **[FinBen]()** with the **VLLM framework**.
+Model inference for local models is conducted using **[FinBen](https://github.com/The-FinAI/FinBen)** with the **VLLM framework**.

 ## Inference: API Models
 For API-based models, evaluation is performed using the **`query_llm.py`** script.